 Gluten Free Multigrain Roti or Chapathi with video.
-Make nutritious and healthy chapathis using this 100% gluten free multigrain mix.
+Make nutritious and healthy chapathis using this 100% gluten-free multigrain mix.

-It not only aids in easier digestion but also safe for people who are gluten sensitive or allergic to gluten.
+It not only aids in easier digestion but is also safe for people who are gluten sensitive or allergic to gluten.

-If you think that rotis made using gluten free flours will look and feel like plastic frisbee discs, you are wrong.
+If you think that rotis made using gluten-free flours will look and feel like plastic frisbee discs, you are wrong.

 You can make them as soft as the regular rotis if you follow the procedure, which is the only thing that counts.